-Priyanka Chopra And Nick Jonas Probably Won’t Kiss At Their Wedding, ‘US Weekly’ Reports
+Priyanka Chopra And Nick Jonas Probably Won’t Kiss At Their Wedding, ‘Us Weekly’ Reports

-Priyanka Chopra and Nick Jonas’ are getting married in Jodhpur India and as Us Weekly notes, this wedding will be very different from other celebrity nuptials.
+Priyanka Chopra and Nick Jonas are getting married in Jodhpur, India, and as Us Weekly notes, this wedding will be very different from other celebrity nuptials.
 These cultural differences mean that you shouldn’t expect to see a photo of the couple kissing at the end of the Hindu ceremony.
 That probably won’t happen because the ceremonial wedding kiss is not a part of Hindu weddings.

-In fact, the bride and groom hardly even touch each other, says Sonal J. Shah, an Indian wedding planner, and consultant.
+In fact, the bride and groom hardly even touch each other, says Sonal J. Shah, an Indian wedding planner and consultant.

 “Typically at our weddings, there’s not like a ‘You may kiss the bride.’ … It’s very religious,” she said.

-As we mentioned earlier, these wedding ceremonies are long and there are rituals scheduled for each day.
+These wedding ceremonies are long and there are rituals scheduled for each day.

 On the first day, the bride and groom are smeared with a turmeric paste by family members.
 This stage is called Haldi and is meant to serve as a spiritual cleansing.